 I’m taking Barbara Max Hubbard‘s Agents of Conscious Evolution class.
-Throughout class, Barbara has referred to “the noosphere.”
+Throughout the class, Barbara has referred to “the noosphere.”
 I thought it might be worth a quick post to take a closer look at this word.
-One of the interesting thing about the “Oneness Consciousness Movement,” is that you can arrive here from multiple directions.
+One of the interesting things about the “Oneness Consciousness Movement,” is that you can arrive here from multiple directions.
 My background did not include this word, although I understand it totally the meaning.
 There are other philosophers with a simpler way of saying the same thing.

 According to Wikipedia: